Co-Designed Architectures for Modular Superconducting Quantum Computers: Motivation

 \subsection{Normalizing Native Gate Sets}

-Here we attempt to idealize different physically realizable gates to establish how, with factors such as qubit coherence removed, we might determine whether a basis gate is more computationally useful than another.
+We idealize different physically realizable gates and establish how, with factors such as qubit coherence removed, we might determine whether a basis gate is more computationally useful than another.
 As previously noted, we treat 1Q gates as negligible.

 Unlike classical computing, where the primary concerns are performance and energy consumption, the principal concern for quantum calculation is fidelity of the gates which perform computation.
 Moreover, infidelity in quantum computers can come from different sources.
 Some are only present during the gate operation, for example, driving the qubits to unwanted/error states and the imprecision/instability of the control electronics.
 Other sources of error are always present, for example, the loss of information from bits due to decoherence and energy loss.
 Common measures of gate fidelity, such as those experimentally determined by randomized benchmarking~\cite{magesan2012characterizing}, combine the two together, further confusing the issue.
 However, if one source of error dominates over the other then the strategy for circuit design must change.
 Qubits which are idle retain their coherence, and a good figure of merit is just the \textit{total number of gates} in the circuit~\cite{mccourt2022learning}.
 In contrast, if time is the dominant source of error for all qubits in the system, then \textit{circuit duration} is the best figure of merit, irrespective of the number of gates involved~\cite{sheldon2016characterizing, rol2017restless, somoroff2021millisecond}.
 To address these two scenarios we produce throughout the remainder of the paper two parallel datasets: first, the total gate count, and second, the critical path gate count \textit{i.e.} total circuit duration, for a given circuit size, topology, algorithm, and basis.